 After a successful GBA bootstrapping, the M2M Application Service/Middle Node and the BSF share a security association which consists of a bootstrapping transaction identifier (B-TID) and key material (GBA bootstrap Ks).

-This security association may be used by the M2M Application Service/Middle Node to derive NAF keys (Ks_(ext/int)_NAF) shared between a M2M Application Service/Middle Node and a M2M Infrastructure Node or an M2M Authentication Function.
+This security association can be used by the M2M Application Service/Middle Node to derive NAF keys (Ks_(ext/int)_NAF) shared between a M2M Application Service/Middle Node and a M2M Infrastructure Node or an M2M Authentication Function.

 There are two modes of GBA: ME-based GBA (GBA_ME) and UICC-based GBA (GBA_U).
 In case of GBA_ME, one NAF-specific key is derived: the key Ks_NAF.
 In case of GBA_U, two NAF-specific keys are derived: Ks_ext_NAF (available in the ME) and Ks_int_NAF (which remains inside the UICC).

-GBA_U requires that the UICC is GBA aware.
+GBA_U can be used only the UICC is GBA aware.

 The BSF determines which mode to run based on the UICC capability indicated in the GBA User Security Settings (GUSS).